SmarterApp/RDW_Documentation/deploy/Upgrade.v2_4_0.AWS.md

 ### Upgrade

 * [ ] Gentle reminder to start `screen` on the ops machine so steps may be run in parallel.
 * [ ] Apply schema changes.
-This update requires the OLAP database to be rebuilt which is most easily accomplished by clearing the data and re-migrating it.
 In a multi-tenant installation, the schema changes must be applied for every tenant and sandbox.
 The following instructions use two fake tenants, OT and TS, and one sandbox, OT_S001 to demonstrate.
     * Get the latest version of the schema and check the state of the databases.
     ```bash
     # get latest version of the schema